-This is a community pharmacy next to a GP surgery in the village of Meltham, Huddersfield.
+This is a community pharmacy on a parade of shops in the village of Dalton, Huddersfield.
 The pharmacy sells over-the-counter medicines and dispenses NHS prescriptions.
 It also dispenses private prescriptions.
 The pharmacy team offers advice to people about minor illnesses and long-term conditions.
 And it offers services including emergency hormonal contraception, medicines use reviews (MURs), flu vaccinations, a substance misuse service and the NHS New Medicines Service (NMS).
 It also supplies medicines in multi-compartmental compliance packs to people living in their own homes.